 To get to the crag use the accepted and authorized method: From downtown Ojai, heading east on Ojai Avenue (Highway 150) turn left on Signal Street (there is a light - the signal).
 Signal Street curves right into Grand Avenue, but continue on Signal towards the hills.
 Turn left at the National Forest sign that points to "Pratt/Foothill Trailhead."
 Continue past a watertank on the right to a trailhead parking area.

 The trail starts on the south side of the parking area, towards the valley.
 Hike on the trail (eventually passing between houses and backyards) until the trail reaches Foothill Road.
 Continue on the road uphill until a gate is reached.
 Continue past the gate on the now dirt road, passing the west end of a hill on your right (the crag is on the north side of the hill.
 Take the first trail that leads to the right.
 The north-facing crag is only partially visible from the road.
 The hike takes about 25-30 minutes.
 Lat/Long: 34.4705N 119.2512W

-Browse More Classics in Foothill Crag ("The Foot")
+Browse More Rock Climbing Classics in Foothill Crag ("The Foot")

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Foothill Crag ("The Foot"):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Foothill Crag ("The Foot"):

 R Trad, 1 pitch, 95'

 I Love L.A.
 5.10a 6a 18 VI+ 18 E1 5a